Anuj-Kanada/Usefull-Linux-command/README.md

 # Usefull-Linux-command
--ls - The most frequently used command in Linux to list directories
+- ls - The most frequently used command in Linux to list directories